Bob Paisley: Retirement from Liverpool

 Paisley retired as Liverpool manager at the end of the 1982–83 season, having spent 44 years at the club in various capacities.
 He was replaced by Joe Fagan, who would win Liverpool their fourth European Cup.
 Paisley worked informally as a consultant and advisor to Kenny Dalglish for two years after the latter's appointment as player-manager in 1985, before being appointed as a club director.
+According to John Keith:

+He did become a director at the club, but he didn't interfere with the playing side, although he did become an advisor to Kenny Dalglish when he was player-manager.
+Kenny later said that "the biggest debt I owe in football is to Bob Paisley" because of the vast knowledge he shared with him.

-In early 1986, then aged 66, he was interviewed by the Football Association of Ireland with a view to taking charge of the Ireland football team.
+In early 1986, then aged 66, Paisley was interviewed by the Football Association of Ireland with a view to taking charge of the Ireland football team.
 Jack Charlton was eventually given the job instead.

-Paisley is honoured with the Paisley gates outside the Kop at Anfield and would later be honoured with a statue with Emlyn Hughes at Anfield.
+Paisley continues to be remembered by supporters at Anfield, which includes featuring in banners, and he is honoured with the Paisley Gates outside the Kop at Anfield and would later be honoured with a plinth and a statue, with Emlyn Hughes, outside Anfield.